Alaska Teen Accused Of Murdering Her Friend After Man She Met Online Offered Her $9 Million To Film The Murder

 — To Shed Light (@ToShedLight) June 18, 2019

 The next day, Hoffman’s body was found in a river, about 25 miles away from Anchorage.
-Authorities pretty quickly pieced together a timeline of events that led to her death, and arrested five suspects.
+Authorities quickly pieced together a timeline of the events that led to her death and arrested five suspects.

-Police say that the group lured the victim out with promises of going to a park.
+Police say that the group lured the victim with promises of going to a park.
 At some point, “an altercation ensued,” according to a police report.
 The group allegedly bound the victim in duct tape, shot her in the back of the head, and threw her body into a river.
-They then allegedly burned her belongings, and cooked up a story to misdirect her family and the police.
+They then allegedly burned her belongings and cooked up a story to misdirect her family and the police.

 A week later, police stumbled onto a new wrinkle in the case: Darin Schilmiller.
 He had allegedly been in contact with Brehmer and her friends.
 In addition to allegedly promising Brehmer and her associates millions for the video of a murder, he also allegedly tried to convince Brehmer to produce child pornography with a 15-year-old and an 8- or 9-year-old.